 If a client's financial difficulties become severe, the client may be unwilling or unable to pay our invoices in the ordinary course of business, which could adversely affect collections of both our accounts receivable and unbilled services.
 On occasion, some of our clients have entered bankruptcy, which has prevented us from collecting amounts owed to us.
 The bankruptcy of a client with substantial accounts receivable could have a material adverse effect on our financial condition and results of operations.

-On January 29th 2019, PG&E Corp. ("PG&E") filed for bankruptcy under chapter 11 of the U.S. bankruptcy code.
-Our total outstanding accounts receivable from PG&E as of December 28, 2018 was \$5.6 million of which \$2.1 million was paid during fiscal 2019 prior to the bankruptcy filing date.
-We continued to do work for PG&E during fiscal 2019 and the total outstanding accounts receivable from PG&E on the bankruptcy filing date of January 29, 2019 was \$6.0 million.
-Due to the uncertainties associated with the bankruptcy process, we believe that an impairment of the receivable is reasonably possible, however we are unable to estimate the amount of this receivable that will ultimately be collected.
-As such, we have not recorded an impairment charge related to this asset, but will do so once an impairment, if any, is determined to be probable and estimable.
+On January 29, 2019, PG&E Corp. ("PG&E") filed for bankruptcy under chapter 11 of the U.S. bankruptcy code.
+As of January 3, 2020, our total pre-bankruptcy outstanding accounts receivable from PG&E was \$3.0 million.
+We currently expect to collect substantially all of the pre-bankruptcy accounts receivable from PG&E. However, due to the risks and uncertainties inherent in the bankruptcy process, the amount ultimately collected could differ from our current expectation.
+We continue to do work for PG&E post-bankruptcy filing and expect to be paid for this work in the ordinary course of business.
+Under the United States Bankruptcy code, PG&E is required to pay all post-bankruptcy obligations categorized as an administrative expense entitled to priority over most pre-bankruptcy creditors.